73 fun facts about Israel

 - Israel is piloting a new locally-developed AI system to help lifeguards protect swimmers on the beaches and give real-time data on wind, waves and other possible hazards.

-- Israel recycles 90% of the waste water it creates, making it the leading nation in the world for water recycling.
-In the United States, only 1% of wastewater is recycled.
+- Israel recycles 90 percent of the waste water it creates, making it the leading nation in the world for water recycling.
+In the United States, only 1 percent of wastewater is recycled.

 - In July 2012, a group of artists in Netanya created the world’s largest mosaic made of socks, using 12,000 in total.
 (All of them clean, thankfully.)